MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_3-convert-code-between-programming-languages.md

 1. Open the `main.py` Python file.

-    The Python file contains a function that generates sales data.
+    This Python file contains a function that generates sales data.
 You want to convert this Python code to C#.

 1. Select the entire file contents.